gm088/CLIP_analysis_modules/README.md

-# Custom analysis pipeline for enhanced Corss-linking and Immunoprecipitation (eCLIP) analysis
+# Custom analysis pipeline for enhanced Cross-linking and Immunoprecipitation (eCLIP) analysis

 Running enhanced CLIP analysis on HPC cluster with PBS Pro